 Freethinkin’Boy: I see… please tell me this: Precisely how and when did they become enlightened?

-Such arguments, of course, actually have to do with people being irrationally devoted to governments and too afraid to consider otherwise.
+Such arguments, of course, actually have to do with people being emotionally tied to government and afraid to consider otherwise.

-The fact is, most people don’t want to hear that the powers in charge are violent – no matter how well documented death by government really is.
-If reality were ever to matter, it would be the flawed individuals who got the guns, not the mega-flawed states.
+The fact is, most people don’t want to hear that the powers in charge are violent – no matter how well documented it may be.
+But if reality mattered most, it would be the flawed individuals who got the guns, not mega-flawed states.